kikko-land/kikko/README.md

 > **CAUTION: Right now multi-tab mode doesn't work correctly and crashes sometimes due to [this bug](https://github.com/jlongster/absurd-sql/issues/30) at absurd-sql repo.
 > I am working to fix it.**

 Trong ORM allows you to run reactive SQLite queries on any platforms with any framework/lib.
 For the web apps it uses absurd-sql, for electron/react-native/ionic — native sqlite calls(WIP).
-It supports React, Vue(WIP), Angular(WIP).
 It is actually framework/lib-agnostic, so you can integrate it to any framework/render libs you want.

 ## Core features

-- Lib or framework agnostic — use with React, Angular, Vue or write adapter for your own lib
+- Lib or framework agnostic — use with React or write adapter for your own lib
 - Run on any platform — web, mobile(react-native/expo, cordova/ionic), desktop(electron, tauri)
 - Full typescript support
 - Out-of-the-box [query builder](https://trong-orm.netlify.app/building-sql/query-builder).
 We tried to add support of all possible SQLite queries could be.
 But you can still use [raw SQL queries](https://trong-orm.netlify.app/building-sql/raw).